IgnatiousVarghese/Election-Management-System/README.md

 <code>Election_Coordinator</code>
 The superuser created is NOT the Election Coordinator.
 EC has to be created by superuser in <code>Election_Coordinator</code> table
 </p><br>
+To create super user enter the following command:-<br>
 <code>python manage.py createsuperuser</code>

 <h2>To Create some dummy text data for your app follow the step below:</h2>